 Within core academic discipline areas, Fine Arts and/or CTE courses.
-Students must take two electives that are sequential (coursework that builds similar skills, as defined by the Virginia Department of Education).
+(See "Sequential Electives and the Standard Diploma" on page 37.)

 Virtual Courses -

 A student must successfully complete one virtual course, which may be noncredit bearing, to graduate with either a Standard or Advanced Studies Diploma, beginning with students entering ninth grade for the first time in 2013-14.